COVID-19 lockdowns by country

 Countries and territories around the world enforced lockdowns of varying stringency in response to the COVID-19 pandemic.

-Some included total movement control while others enforced restrictions based on time.
+This included total movement control while others enforced restrictions based on time.
 In many cases, only essential businesses were allowed to remain open.
 Schools, universities and colleges closed either on a nationwide or local basis in countries, affecting approximately percent of the world's student population.

 Beginning with the first lockdown in China's Hubei province and nationwide in Italy in March 2020, lockdowns continued to be implemented in many countries throughout 2020 and 2021.
 On 24 March 2020, the entire 1.3 billion population of India was ordered to stay at home during its lockdown, making it the largest of the pandemic.
 The world's longest continuous lockdown lasting 234 days took place in Buenos Aires, Argentina, in 2020.
 As of October 2021, the city of Melbourne, Australia, and certain cities in Peru and Chile spent the most cumulative days in lockdown over separate periods, although measures varied between these countries.

 A few countries and territories did not use the strategy, including Japan, Belarus, Nicaragua, Sweden, South Korea, Hong Kong, Taiwan, Tanzania, Uruguay, two states in Brazil (Roraima and Rondônia) and certain United States states.